Texas Professional LLC (PLLC) Overview

-A Texas "professional limited liability company" or PLLC is a type of Texas limited liability company that is created for the purpose of providing a professional service.
-A "professional service" is any type of service that requires a Texas license.
+A "professional limited liability company" or PLLC is a type of limited liability company that is created for the purpose of providing a professional service.
+Generally speaking, a "professional service" is any type of service that requires a license from the state.

 Classic examples of "professional service" providers would be architects, attorneys, CPAs, dentists, physicians, and veterinarians.

-What kinds of businesses are required to create a professional LLC/entity?
+What kinds of businesses are required to use a PLLC?

 What are the benefits of using a PLLC?

 Can a Texas PLLC be owned by one person?